annemho/cryptography/README.md

 --Day-by-Day Calendar

---Some SageMath code, much of this is based on Kate Stange's (CU Boulder) course
+--Some SageMath code, much of this is based on Kate Stange's (CU Boulder) course.
+All of my code is short and can be run on https://sagecell.sagemath.org/

-Lecture notes are currently handwritten and will be added in the future (either as scans or as .tex files).
+Lecture notes are currently handwritten and might be added in the future (either as scans or as .tex files).
 Please contact me (currently at aho@coastal.edu) with any questions.